-Meet our Primary Care Providers
+Meet our Primary Care Doctors

 Dr. Patricia “Trisha” White is a graduate of Duke University and earned her Medical Doctorate from Harvard Medical School.
 She completed her residency in family medicine at the University of Virginia, Charlottesville.

 Dr. White has extensive experience in family medicine, working in both private practice and medical education.
 Most recently she served as the Assistant Dean and Physician/Campus Director at the UNC School of Medicine, Charlotte, NC.
 Additionally, she is the founder and chair of the NC Albert Schweitzer Fellows Program in Davidson, NC, an organization that provides leadership development in community service for aspiring health professional students to address health care disparities.
 Dr. White was also chosen as a Top Doctor (Charlotte Magazine) in 2018.

 Debbie Witkin is a board certified Family Nurse Practitioner who is a 1999 Master’s Graduate of Vanderbilt University.
 She has worked in family practice in the Lake Norman area since then, delivering comprehensive primary care including preventive health services, disease management, and patient education.
 Debbie particularly enjoys working with women and adolescents.